edwinksl/ZotPlus.github.io/better-bibtex/index.md

 # Configuration

 The Better BibTeX configuration pane can be found under the regular Zotero preferences pane, tab 'Better Bib(La)TeX'.
+The preferences will also open if you click [this link](chrome://zotero/content/preferences/preferences.xul#better-bibtex), or the preferences button in the [addons pane](about:addons).

 # Installation (one-time)